paullepoulpe/master-thesis/src/06_Redesign.md

     val eF: Option[Sym[DeliteCollection[A]]] = None
 }
 ```
 We immediately see what the first issue here is.
-The `MultiLoop` language as it is presented in [@eatperf] does not have enough expressive power to encode the semantics of flatmap.
+The `MultiLoop` language as it is presented in [@eatperf] does not have enough expressive power to encode the semantics of `flatmap`.
 This leads to the strange encoding seen above, `iFunc` is set only in the cases where the operation produces a collection of elements per index of the loop.

 The second problem with the above encoding is not immediately obvious.
 The following example taken from [@betterfusion] illustrates the problem well.